rtcz/varlock/README.md

 ### VAC file creation

 VAC file is derived from a VCF file with the variant frequencies of the closest population.
 Since VCF records are dynamically typed, the variant type (SNV/INDEL/other) must be inferred from alleles in the record.
 Only SNVs and INDELs are converted to VAC file.
 Each record, where each of reference and alternative alleles is only one DNA base, is categorized as SNV record.
 Records that either reference or alternative alleles contain longer sequences are categorized as INDELs.
 VAC creation process furthermore needs information about the genomic index (chromosome lengths of reference genome), included in each BAM file.
 Thus a target BAM file is needed for VAC creation.
 The generated VAC file then can be used to encrypt all BAM files for the population, provided that they used the same reference genome.

+## Anonymer
+Along with varlock we provide another command line interface utility for irreversible depersonalization of paired-end reads in FASTQ file pair by substituting sequences of uniquely mapped reads by correspondng parts of reference sequence.
+Only one command is available which accepts FASTQ files pair, reference genome and it's index.

+The method maps paired-end reads twice.
+During the first mapping the original FASTQ pair is used and primary SAM file is being written together with primary FASTQ file pair.
+Each SAM file read is being converted back to FASTQ file read.
+If read was mapped, it's sequence is replaced with corresponding part of reference sequence, otherwise the original sequence is keeped.
+The second mapping maps primary FASTQ file pair and creates secondary SAM file.

+ In the last step secondary FASTQ file pair is produced by using both primary and secondary SAM files together with orignal FASTQ file pair in the following manner.
+Both primary and secondary SAM files are iterated in paralel while mapped read positions between them are compared.
+If mapped positions between primary and secondary SAM read pair match, they are considered as uniquely mapped.
+In this case sequence pair from secondary SAM file (originating from the reference sequence) is used to write secondary FASTQ pair.
+When sequence pair is not uniquely mapped, sequence pair from original FASTQ file pair is used as output.
+Secondary FASTQ file pair is the final output and is considered as depersonalized.

+Bowtie 2 mapper is used to map alignments.
+Anonymer issues bowtie2 command in subprocess and then reads it's output trough pipe.

 ## Discussion